sanjibkumarraul/Topic-Classification/README.md

 4. Install Anaconda.

-5. Creates a environment named *test_new* and install all project-specific packages by typing:
+5. Creates an environment named *test_new* and install all project-specific packages by typing:
   $conda env create -f environment.yml

 6. Activates the newly created *test_new* environment by typing: